geographika/getting-started-with-mapserver/workshop/content/docs/introduction/openlayers.md

 # same for the top-right coordinate
 echo "26.796 58.409" | gdaltransform -s_srs EPSG:4326 -t_srs EPSG:3857

-# to calculate centres we can use simple maths and Pyton
+# to calculate centres we can use simple maths and Python
-# centre X (longtitude)
+# centre X (longitude)
 python -c "print((26.668 + 26.796) / 2)"
 # centre Y (latitude)
 python -c "print((58.339 + 58.409) / 2)"